TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

 # Project 3: Crosscountry Canada

-Using variables, functions, and conditionals in Python, students will create a variation of the classic Crosscountry Canada game.
+Using variables, functions, and conditionals in Python, students will celebrate Canada by creating their own unique variation of the classic Crosscountry Canada game (https://en.wikipedia.org/wiki/Crosscountry_(video_game_series)#Crosscountry_Canada_(1986))

 ## Overview
 Crosscountry Canada was a text based video game popular in the 90's.
 This beloved retro game was both educational and entertaining.
 An online version is available to play here:  https://archive.org/details/msdos_Crosscountry_Canada_1991 .
 At the start of the game, the player is given a goal to deliver (by truck) a commodity from one Canadian city to another.
-To achieve your goal, the player must reference a city-commodity cross reference, such as https://archive.org/details/msdos_Crosscountry_Canada_1991 .
+To achieve your goal, the player must reference a city-commodity cross reference chart, such as https://archive.org/details/msdos_Crosscountry_Canada_1991 .
 The player must also know which commands are recogonized, such as: https://gamefaqs.gamespot.com/pc/566644-cross-country-canada/faqs/30240 .

 In this project, we will create a simplified single-player version of the game.